 Research Fellow: Dr Ahmad B. Albadarin

-Post Doctoral researchers: Dr Barbara Schaller, Dr Patrick Cronin, Dr Mohamad Pourtousi, Dr Kevin Moroney, Dr Bernardo Castro Dominguez and Dr Ekeoma Ijioma
+Post Doctoral researchers: Dr Barbara Schaller, Dr Patrick Cronin, Dr Mohammad Pourtousi, Dr Kevin Moroney, Arman Safdari and Dr Ekeoma Ijioma

 PhD Candidates: Ahmad Ziaee, Seyedeh Pishnamazi and Sudharsan Srinivasan